-Almost nothing can go wrong with the Monitor itself, judging from past experience.
 Measuring element damage or wiring errors can be located by a few simple tests.
 When the element is at normal pan operating temperature, disconnect the V and W wires from terminals 1 and 2 and measure the resistance of each bulb to common terminal 3.
-Both should measure around 800 ohms Actually if the temperatures were known, the resistance should equal 585 + 3.30T where T is the temperature in $^{\circ}C$; i.e. 832 ohms at $75^{\circ}C$.
+Both should measure around 800 ohms.
+If the temperatures are known, the resistance should equal 585 + 3.3T where T is the temperature in °C; i.e. 832 ohms at $75^{\circ}C$.

-In operation with the measuring element connected, the voltage drop between terminals 1 and 3 will be close to 1.85 Volts and 2.0 volts from 2 to 3.
-The regulated power supply voltages for the amplifier appear on the two test points marked + and - in the upper left of the circuit board.
-Relative to terminal 3 they should remain very close to +15 and -15 volts.
-Supply for the output transistor will be on terminal 4 and should be around 20 volts.
+In operation with the measuring element connected, the voltage drop between terminals 1 and 3 will be close to 1.85 volts and 2.0 volts from 2 to 3.
+The regulated power supply voltages for the amplifier appear on the two test points marked + and - in the upper center of the circuit board.
+Relative to terminal 3 (or Test Point C), they should remain very close to +15 and -15 volts.
+Supply for the output transistor will be on terminal 4 and should be around 30 volts.

-The 970-M-4 Monitor may be checked on the bench without the measuring element as follows: Put a jumper between terminals 1 and 3 and connect a decade box set for 63 ohms between 2 and 3.
-With both purity dials set at 100P, the meter should read close to 65% oversaturation.
-With both dials set at 60P on the outer (cane syrup) scale, the reading will be very near 0% oversaturation.
+The 970-M Monitor may be checked on the bench without the measuring element as follows: Put a jumper between terminals 1 and 3 and connect a 60 ohm resistor between terminals 2 and 3.
+With both purity dials set at 100P, the meter should read close to 100% oversaturation.
+With both dials set at 50P on the outer (cane syrup) scale, the reading will be near 5% oversaturation.